Durham University: Mountjoy

-The Mountjoy site (formerly the Science site) south of Elvet contains many of the university's departments, including all of the departments in the faculty of science and most of the departments in the faculty of social science and health.
+The Mountjoy site (formerly the Science site) south of Elvet contains many of the university's departments, including all the departments in the faculty of science and most of the departments in the faculty of social science and health.
 It is also home to the university's central administration, in the Palatine Centre, the main Bill Bryson Library, and central teaching facilities at the Calman Learning Centre and the Lower Mountjoy Teaching and Learning Centre.